juergscherrer/HSR.CAS-FEE.Testing/basics/Exercise-Jasmine.md

 	The usage of global modules (`npm install -g xyz`) is not recommended.
 	Different projects may use different versions of a library/tool.

-	On windows use the power shell and use the substitution mechanism of the powershell instead of `$(npm bin)` and `*.spec.js` or use the full path `../node_modules/.bin/jasmine-node --verbose 3-spec/bank-account.spec.js`.

-	* Optional: To learn more about locally installed modules and how to use it see [../Local-npm-modules](../Local-npm-modules.md).

-		If you don't like `$(npm bin)/` create the entry '"jasmine": "jasmine-node"' in the section `scripts` of your `package.json` and run it using npm scripts: `npm run jasmine --verbose 3-spec/*.spec.js`.
-5. The tests should not all pass (because we didn't fix the broken return yet)!
+6. The tests should not all pass (because we didn't fix the broken return yet)!
-6. Fix the broken return statement
+7. Fix the broken return statement.
-7. Tests should pass!
+8. Tests should pass!
-8. How is this development cycle called?
+9. How is this development cycle called?

 ## Solution